Time and Place: 1517: Self, Sex and Emotions in Early Modern Europe

 In the wake of the Reformation, gender and sexuality became a key battleground between Catholics and Protestants.
-In the witch-hunts that swept early modern Europe, it was primarily women who were accused and executed.
+In the witch-hunts that swept early modern Europe, it was women who were primarily accused and executed.
 Understanding how ideas about emotions and gender interacted is one of the keys to understanding the mass violence of early modern witch-hunts.
-This course will start in 1517 and will span the 16th and 17th centuries.
+This course will start in 1517 and will span the sixteenth and seventeenth centuries.

 Module learning outcomes